friserra/Fritzy-UTS/Programming2/Assn1/README.md

 It had to include sections for managing destinations and flights of the agency, as well as planning a client's travel itinerary.

+## What challenges did I face?

+### I am a bit rusty...
+This was the first real coding I had done in a while (I transferred institutions and had to catch up on core subjects at UTS) so I had to re-establish my basics first of all.
+Most of the weekly assignments did help with that though, so it wasn't too rough.

+### Yikes, a new programming language!
+Java was also a new programming language.
+I was very overwhelmed with these new concepts like constructors, classes and the whatnot.
+I only knew how to do JavaScript and very basic C. Again, the weekly assignments also helped with this.

 ## What is the success criteria of this assignment?
 Marks were based on functionality of each function, marks adding up to 100:
 | Function | Marks |